konveyor/konveyor.github.io/content/Move2Kube/Tutorials/CFappsToK8/3transform.md

 ### Customizing the output

-After inspecting the output that Move2Kube produced you might see some things you want to change.
-For example, you might want to change the base image used in the Dockerfiles, add some annotations to the Ingress YAML, maybe change the output directory structure, change which values are parameterized in the Helm chart, generate some new files, etc. For all these user specific requirements and more, use customizations.
+After inspecting the output that Move2Kube produced some changes might be necessary.
+For example:
+* Changing the base image used in the Dockerfiles.
+* Adding some annotations to the Ingress YAML.
+* Changing the output directory structure.
+* Changing which values are parameterized in the Helm chart.
+* Generating some new files, etc.

+For all these user specific requirements and more, use customizations.